 CARICOM’s Technical Advisory Committee on Pharmaceutical Policy (TECHPHARM), made up of representatives from CARICOM Member States and institutions, advises the CRS on policy and technical matters.

-The CARPHA Drug Testing Laboratory plays an integral role as well.
+The CARPHA Drug Testing plays an integral role, including thorough post market surveillance.

-The main purpose of the CRS is to strengthen regulatory capacity in CARICOM Member States in support of improved access to safe, quality, efficacious, and affordable medicines and health technologies.
-The CRS strengthens regulatory capacities through the provision of registration and pharmacovigilance support to Member States, using efficiencies, such as reliance on reference authorities, to enable a sustainable enterprise in the resource-constrained environment of small states.
+The CRS helps states perform key regulatory functions.
+The CRS does this using efficiencies, such as reliance on reference authorities and a focus on essential medicines, to enable a sustainable enterprise in the resource-constrained environment of small states.
 This contributes to CARPHA’s mandate to prevent diseases, promote health and respond to public health emergencies.

 Very broadly, the CRS carries out the following regulatory focus activities: